Illumina/manta/src/markdown/mantaUserGuide.md

 Manta requires input sequencing reads to be mapped by an external tool and provided as input in BAM format.
 Each input BAM file must be coordinate sorted and indexed to produce a`samtools`-style index in a file named to match the input BAM file with an additional '.bai' extension.

 At configuration time, at least one BAM file must be provided for the normal or tumor sample.
 A matched tumor-normal sample pair can be provided as well.
-If multiple input files are provided for the normal or tumor sample, these are merged and treated as a single normal or tumor sample.
+If multiple input files are provided for the normal sample, each file will be treated as a separate sample as part of a joint diploid sample analysis.

 The following limitations exist on the input BAM files provided to
 Manta: